 Fed Chairman Ben Bernanke had announced QE2 before he began buying.
-He also announced the end of QE2 in April 2011, three months before it was over, in his first-ever press conference.
+In his first press conference, he also announced the end of QE2 in April 2011, three months before it was over.
 In it, he announced that the Fed would stop the QE2 program at the end of June.

 Bernanke had learned from the success of former Fed Chair Paul Volcker.
 He understood that setting the public's expectation of Fed action in advance was as important as the central bank's action itself.
 Volcker used this consistency to clean up the stagflation mess created by his predecessors.
 Their stop-go monetary policy, where interest rates rose and fell unexpectedly, confused the markets.
 That created an expectation of ever-higher inflation.
 Businesses just kept raising prices to protect themselves from the Fed's inconsistent actions.
 Volcker ended double-digit inflation primarily by being consistent.

 QE2 was a creative use of an existing tool.
 The Fed historically used quantitative easing as part of its expansionary monetary policy.
 It held at least $700 billion of Treasury notes at any given time.
 The Fed used this portfolio to stimulate growth during recessions or slow it down during a bubble.
 But the financial crisis of 2008 exhausted the other Fed tools.
 The Fed funds rate and the discount rate were already at zero, and the Fed was even paying interest on banks' reserve requirements.
 The current Fed interest rates determine the nation’s economic prospects.